KalyanMarella/Face_Recogniser/README.md

 # Face Recognition Web App
-- This project demonstrates a face recognition system trained to identify three famous Indian actors: Chiranjeevi, Rajinikanth,Modi and Nagarjuna.
+- This project demonstrates a face recognition system trained to identify three famous Indian actors: Chiranjeevi, Rajinikanth,Nagarjuna.
 The project leverages several tools and technologies to create an efficient and user-friendly web application.

 #### Key Features